 Yelp’s own research suggests that 90% of Yelp users make a purchase within seven days of visiting the platform, so you’ll need to act quickly to protect your business.

-So can you delete a Yelp review?
-The good news is that ‘yes it can be done’ (mostly), but with a caveat that users can’t do it themselves.
+So—as a business—can you delete a Yelp review?
+The good news is that ‘yes it can be done’ (mostly), but with a caveat that you won’t be able to just log in and do it yourself.
 It takes a little work and know-how, so either skip straight to the steps, or read on to find out more about bad reviews and the Yelp platform first.

-Why You May Need to Remove a Bad Review
+Why a Business May Need to Remove a Bad Review

 Whether a review is a fair assessment of a customer’s experience or not, any poor review is potentially problematic because peer feedback is so intrinsic to the modern decision-making process.